SaraAghamiri/Digital-Twins-in-Healthcare/README.md

 First, Click the star above for this GitHub repository! :)

-This repository highlights the revolutionary potential of digital twin technology in healthcare, emphasizing its ability to offer personalized treatment and improve healthcare outcomes
+Objective: This repository highlights the revolutionary potential of digital twin technology in healthcare, emphasizing its ability to offer personalized treatment and improve healthcare outcomes